srmagura/blog/20220409-bad-habits-of-mid-level-react-developers.md

 I believe styles should be scoped to individual React components, with the CSS colocated with the React code.
 I highly recommend reading [Kent C. Dodds' excellent blog post on the benefits of colocation.](https://kentcdodds.com/blog/colocation) Scoping CSS to individual components leads to component reuse as the primary method of sharing styles and prevents issues where styles are accidentally applied to the wrong elements.

 You can implement component-scoped, colocated styles with the help of [Emotion](https://emotion.sh/), [styled-components](https://styled-components.com/), or [CSS Modules](https://css-tricks.com/css-modules-part-1-need/), among other similar libraries.
 My personal preference is Emotion with the `css` prop.

+**Update 2022-04-15:** Clarified my statement that you should "always" use a reducer when the state is an array.